DIY Crochet Hook Handles

 Sara asked me to test a pattern with a 3.5mm hook.
-My smallest comfy grip is a 4mm, so I had to go back to my first set of hooks, those simple aluminium ones.
+My smallest comfy grip is 4mm, so I had to go back to my first set of hooks, those simple aluminum ones.

 I found that the hook was difficult to hold and spun around in my hand while I was trying to work with it.